 Receptors and Ligands

-The ligands usually selectively bind with the receptors with complementary properties with it.
-When ligands attach themselves to these receptors, a biological response – positive or negative – will occur.
-Positive responses involve promoting or activating physiological responses, such as the opening of ion channels.
+The ligands usually selectively bind with the receptors that have complementary properties with it.
+When ligands attach to these receptors, a biological response – positive or negative – will occur.
+Positive responses involve promoting or activating physiological processes, such as the opening of ion channels.
 Negative responses occur if the reverse happens.
-The binding of the ligand to the receptor causes inhibition of physiological responses.
+The binding of the ligand to the receptor causes inhibition of physiological processes.

-- Since acetylcholine cannot act, the muscle contracts
+- Since acetylcholine cannot act, the muscle cannot contract (or contracts once, but cannot prepare for another contraction).

 Types of Interaction

-The binding of ligands to receptors is governed by the concept of chemical bonding.
-Intra and intermolecular forces of attraction play a big role in understanding the binding chemistry between the ligands and the receptors.
+The type of binding between ligands and receptors is governed by the concept of chemical bonding.
+Intra- and intermolecular forces of attraction play a big role in understanding the binding chemistry between ligands and receptors.
 These interactions include covalent bonding, ionic bonding, and dipole-dipole interactions.
-When the ligand approaches the receptor in an appropriate distance, a bond is formed, and then the drug action happens.
+When the ligand approaches the receptor and is within an appropriate distance, a bond is formed and the drug’s mechanism of action occurs (e.g. agonism or antagonism).

 Ionic interactions are more reversible, compared to its covalent counterpart.
 This type of bond is effective at greater distances between the charges.
 The strength of this interaction is dependent on the distance between the charges.